 - Travel: Your medication may sit in your luggage on a hot tarmac or in non-air conditioned luggage handling areas.

 - Pharmacy: If your pharmacy loses power for an extended period of time before you picked up your prescription, you may be unaware of the problem.

 - Delivery: If you get your medicines from a mail-order pharmacy, they could be delivered in a non-temperature regulated truck or may sit in your mailbox for an extended period of time.

 Ch.
 5: Why Pharmaceutical Companies Use Phase Change Material for Cooling and Temperature Stabilization

 Phase change materials absorb and release thermal energy in order to maintain a regulated temperature.
-They perform intelligent phase change in temperature according to a desired range.
+They perform intelligent phase change in temperature according to the desired range.
 This temperature control is used to regulate the storage temperature of medicines without the need for any power source.
-It is reliable, stable and provides thermal cycling.
+It is reliable, stable, and provides thermal cycling.

 Since phase change materials have high latent heat and a range of different melting points, they are ideal for use in various thermal management applications.
 This is especially useful for thermal regulation with the transportation of medical and pharmaceutical products to ensure quality and effectiveness, even with an unsteady supply chain.